Table of Contents

 Apply now to be an RA for the 2015-2016 school year!

 Now accepting RA applications.
-Our first informational session will be held Wednesay October 15th at 8pm in the CC Multi-Purpose Room.
-Applications are due Friday October 31st, 2014 at 4:30 PM.
+Our first informational session will be held Thursday December 4th at 7pm in the Community Center Multi-Purpose Room.
+Applications are due Wednesday, February 11th, 2015 at 4:30 PM.
 Please email applications and/or questions to RA_Selection@uwgb.edu

 The role of a Resident Assistant is a respectable accomplishment that can enhance your educational experience, help you realize your abilities, and build your resume!
 Benefits: include a competitive monthly stipend, single room in a residence hall or apartment and a great opportunity to develop the skills employers require!